livetrails/targetj/README.md

 2. **style**: An object to set the HTML style of the object, especially for style names that aren’t built-in.
 3. **css**: A string that sets the CSS of the object.
 4. **baseElement**: Sets the HTML tag of the object, defaulting to `div`.
-5. **scrollLeft** and **scrollTop**: Control the scrolling position of the object.
+5. **x** and **y*: Sets the location of the object.
-6. **leftMargin**, **rightMargin**, **topMargin**, **bottomMargin**: Set margins between objects.
+6. **scrollLeft** and **scrollTop**: Control the scrolling position of the object.
-7. **children**: Sets the `TModel` children of the object.
+7. **leftMargin**, **rightMargin**, **topMargin**, **bottomMargin**: Set margins between objects.
-8. **domHolder**: Assigned by the container to hold children or descendants without a `domParent`.
+8. **children**: Sets the `TModel` children of the object.
-9. **domParent**: Set by the container or children to control which DOM container they are embedded in.
+9. **domHolder**: Assigned by the container to hold children or descendants without a `domParent`.
-10. **isVisible**: An optional boolean to explicitly control the visibility of the object, bypassing TargetJ’s automatic calculation.
+10. **domParent**: Set by the container or children to control which DOM container they are embedded in.
-11. **canHaveDom**: A boolean flag that determines if the object can have a DOM element on the page.
+11. **isVisible**: An optional boolean to explicitly control the visibility of the object, bypassing TargetJ’s automatic calculation.
-12. **canHandleEvents**: Specifies which events the object can handle.
+12. **canHaveDom**: A boolean flag that determines if the object can have a DOM element on the page.
-13. **widthFromDom** and **heightFromDom**: Boolean flags to control if the width and height should be derived from the DOM element.
+13. **canHandleEvents**: Specifies which events the object can handle.
-14. **textOnly**: A boolean flag to set content type as text or HTML.
+14. **widthFromDom** and **heightFromDom**: Boolean flags to control if the width and height should be derived from the DOM element.
-15. **isInFlow**: A boolean flag that determines if the object will contribute to the content height and width of its parent.
+15. **textOnly**: A boolean flag to set content type as text or HTML.

-### Event Targets
+16. **isInFlow**: A boolean flag that determines if the object will contribute to the content height and width of its parent.

-Event targets can be an array of targets to activate on specific events or may implement the event handler directly.
+Lastly, we have the event targets which their values can be an array of targets to activate on specific events or may implement the event handler directly.

 **Example with Target Array:**
 ```javascript